Last revised: 18 August 2017. Now updated to reflect the changes introduced in 1.8/2.3. Plus Powerplay section expanded and brought more up to date.

 - Elite Dangerous Utilities has tools for finding interesting/special star systems, eg black holes, neutrons stars, etc

 Install a manifest scanner and relieve evil capitalist traders of their precious cargo – yaaaaaarrrrrr!
-At present you can’t make demands to NPCs and destroying a ship usually yields zero cargo (other than materials for Engineer upgrades, see Horizons section), which leaves three ways to approach this:
+At present you can’t make demands to NPCs and destroying a ship usually yields zero cargo (other than materials for Engineer upgrades; jump to Horizons section), which leaves three ways to approach this:

 - Find/interdict a human player and use the comms system to demand they drop some cargo.
 Good luck with this as most are extremely unreceptive to being pirated.
-The ED forums are awash with anti-pirating sentiment (with many equating it to griefing) and many players will combat log (i.e. kill their game process to escape combat; an exploit that is supposedly being looked into by FD), which begs the question: why play in Open then?
+The Elite: Dangerous forums are awash with anti-pirating sentiment (with many equating it to griefing) and many players will combat log (i.e. kill their game process to escape combat; an exploit that is supposedly being looked into by Frontier), which begs the question: why play in Open then?

 - Using a hatch breaker limpet mine (see below).

 - Targeting the cargo hatch through the subsystems panel (or press Y).
 If you damage the hatch enough, cargo will starting being vomited out into space.
 The trick is not to destroy the ship in the process, which can be a problem against smaller vessels like the Hauler or Cobra.
 Low-damage gimballed weapons (e.g. pulse/burst lasers) work well for this purpose.

 Obviously some will try to flee while others may counter-attack, so you might consider disabling their drives before attempting one of the above.
 Be aware that if you take too long the local space rozzers may show up and try to ruin your day.
 Note that jettisoned cargo will eventually dematerialise, so don’t mess around when collecting your precious booty.
 You may want to consider using collector drones for speed and convenience (jump to mining section).